-Accessible metal edges, including those of holes and slots, on toys intended for children under 96 months shall be free of hazardous burrs and feathering or shall be hemmed, rolled or curled (see Figure 1) or shall incorporate a permanently affixed protective equipment or finish.
+Accessible metal edges, including those of holes and slots, on toys intended for children under 96 months shall be free of hazardous burrs and feathering or shall be hemmed, rolled or curled (see Figure 3) or shall incorporate a permanently affixed protective equipment or finish.

-Regardless of the manner in which edges are finished, they shall be subject to the sharp-edge test as given in 5.8.
+Regardless of the manner in which edges are finished, they shall be subject to the sharp-edge test as given in 5.8 (sharp-edge test).